esa/pagmo2/doc/sphinx/docs/python/tutorials/using_population.rst

 .. note:: Decision vectors that are outside of the box bounds are allowed to be
           pushed back into a population

-The snippet above will trigger fitness function evaluations as the decision vector is always associated to a fitness vector in a pop:func:`~pygmo.core.population`.
+The snippet above will trigger fitness function evaluations as the decision vector is always associated to a fitness vector in a :class:`~pygmo.core.population`.
 If the fitness vector associated to a chromosome is known, you may still push it back in a population and avoid triggering a fitness re-evaluation by typing:

     >>> pop1.push_back(x = [0.2,0.3,1.3,0.2], f = [11.2])
     >>> len(pop1) == 2